noaahh/fhnw-ds-cdl1/MODEL-OVERVIEW.md

 We want to highlight that the results here need to be looked at with a grain of salt.
 The dataset is too small to make very solid conclusions.
 Given the usage of the devices, the variance can also be questioned.

 None of the models received any special hyperparameter tuning.
-The hyperparameters were chosen common defaults and manual tuning to ensure smooth training.
+The hyperparameters chosen are common defaults, defined by literature and some models received some minor manual tuning to ensure smooth training.

+To help negate the small dataset, we decided to include a KFold cross-validation to improve the analysis.

+With all that said, let's look at the results.

 The data is split as follows:
 - **Train**: 60% of complete data